MAGI-ERP/MAGI-ERP.github.io/source/index.html.md

 * Each instance of WinMAGI.ApiBase consumes a limited user.
 * Each instance of WinMAGI.ApiBase will be present in the MAGI License Server for management purposes.
-* Releasing the WinMAGI.ApiBase objects releases the consumed user seat.
+* Releasing the WinMAGI.ApiBase object will release the consumed user seat.
 * After installing a new WinMAGI build, it may be necessary to unregister and register the WinMAGI.exe again
 * Supported fields and validations, in most cases, come from your WinMAGI System Dictionary.
     * It would be wise to create a wrapper that limits what third-party applications can do with the API.